clearlinux/clear-linux-documentation/source/guides/clear/mixer.rst

 builder.conf
 ============

-mixer initialization creates a :file:`builder.conf` that stores the basic configuration for the mixer tool.
+When mixer is initialized, it creates a :file:`builder.conf` that stores the basic configuration for the mixer tool.
 The items of primary interest are CONTENTURL and VERSIONURL, which will be used by systems updating against your custom content.

 .. code-block:: console